The Difference Between Dizziness and Dysequilibrium?

 Dizziness in the #1 complaint to physicians from patients over 75 years old in the US and is usually multi-factorial.

-Vestibular problems are often unrecognized, especially in elderly and can lead to devastating falls, fear of falling and serious fall-related injuries.
+Vestibular problems are often unrecognized, especially in elderly individuals, and can lead to devastating falls, fear of falling and serious fall-related injuries.
 Ultimately, dizziness can result in a deterioration of quality of life.

 Therefore, ALL OLDER ADULTS who are complaining of dizziness or vertigo, or having unexplained repeated falls, should be evaluated by a Vestibular Specialist to discover the ROOT CAUSE of their complaints.